[Analysis] EU strategy hopeful of Russia detente

 The talks come in tense times, with Russia massing troops beside Ukraine, and Russia's ally, Belarus, forcing migrants to attack the Polish border.

-The EU paper also listed a ring of potentially explosive conflicts in its neighbourhood.
+The EU paper also listed a ring of other dangerous conflicts in its neighbourhood.

-These ranged from Mali, the Sahel, Libya, Syria, Turkey, Ukraine, Belarus, Moldova, and Georgia to Armenia and Azerbaijan.
+These ranged from Mali, Libya, Syria, Turkey, Moldova, and Georgia to Armenia and Azerbaijan.

 "We face a dangerous mix of armed aggression, illegal annexation, fragile states, revisionist powers, and authoritarian regimes," the draft Compass said.

-It spoke of "instrumentalisation of irregular migration flows", in an allusion to Belarus.
+It warned of wider "instrumentalisation of irregular migration flows" on the Belarus model.

 "Security and stability throughout the Western Balkans is still not a given," it said.

-"Afghanistan will continue to pose serious security concerns for the Union in terms of terrorism, the smuggling of drugs and irregular migration flows," it added.
+"Afghanistan will continue to pose serious security concerns for the Union in terms of terrorism, the smuggling of drugs, and irregular migration flows," it added.

 Further afield, China was "an economic competitor and systemic rival" which "gains advantages through our division", the EU document also said.